everettjf/AppleTrace/README.md

 # AppleTrace
 Trace tool for iOS/macOS

-`AppleTrace` is developed for analyzing app's performance on `iOS/macOS`.
+`AppleTrace` is developed for analyzing app's performance on `iOS`.

 *>> I have developed a replacement called [Messier](https://messier.app/) which is more easier to use. :)*